Competing Bandits in Time Varying Matching Markets: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 In this work, we study the framework of competing bandits in time varying matching markets.
 Specifically, we address the problem of how the players can learn the preferences amidst the competition so that the platform can converge to a stable matching outcome.
 While this specific challenge has been studied earlier, we address how the players can learn when the players preferences themselves can be time varying.
 For this problem, we propose a {\it Restart Competing Bandits} algorithm that can provably achieve sub-linear regret uniformly across the players up to sub-linear variations in the total number of changes across the players.
-Our result is first-of-its-kind for a general preference structure.
+The key insight is that the non-stationarity does not drastically impact learning in matching markets.
+Our result is \emph{first-of-its-kind} for a general preference structure.
 We also discuss extension of our algorithm to the case where the number of changes need not be known a priori and discuss possible open challenges.
 There are several directions for future work.
 One direction is the meta-algorithm strategy that can achieve the same player pessimal regret for each player as the case where the total number of changes are known.
 Another major direction is the decentralized setting where there is no central platform to coordinate or communicate with the players.
 While this problem has been studied for the stationary case, its extension to non-stationary environment is non-trivial.